SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 ```

 To evaluate the impact of denoising strategy on connectomes,
-we will exlcude subjects with high motion ,
+we will exclude subjects with high motion ,
 defined by the following criteria adopted from  {cite:p}`parkes_evaluation_2018`:
 mean framewise displacement > {glue:}`gross_meanfd` mm,
 {glue:}`proportion_thresh`% of volumes removed while scrubbing